sohaibazed/rosa-privatelink-sts-cluster/README.md

 # Using Terraform with ROSA Bring-your-own-VPC

-This repo contains a working example of how to use Terraform to provision a ROSA cluster on a customer-provided VPC using an unsupported TF provider.
+This repo contains a working example of how to use Terraform to provision a public ROSA cluster.

 ## Prerequisites